GervinFung/SimpleParallelChessAI/README.md

 NOTE: **The image dragged is a bit low quality as image of piece is added to cursor** No. | Steps
 --- | ----
+1.| Open Intellij Project.jar program
-1.| User can choose to play as white/black
+2.| User can choose to play as white/black
-2.| User can choose white/black as AI
+3.| User can choose white/black as AI
-3.| Or, user can watch AI play against itself
+4.| Or, user can watch AI play against itself
-4.| Once the game started, press(not click) the piece you wish to move, drag and drop to the square you wish to place it 5.| The piece will move as user drag
+5.| Once the game started, press(not click) the piece you wish to move, drag and drop to the square you wish to place it 6.| The piece will move as user drag

 ## Game Features